core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For example, an X.509 certificate is provided as its direct binary serialization.
 If C509 certificates or CWTs are used as authentication credentials, each is provided as the binary serialization of a (possibly tagged) CBOR array.
 If CCSs are used as authentication credentials, each is provided as the binary serialization of a CBOR map.

-If the originally provided authentication credential associated to an endpoint is a chain or a bag, then the authentication credential associated to that endpoint as stored in a Security Context (see {{sec-context}}) and to be used with Group OSCORE is just the end-entity X.509 or C509 certificate / CWT.
+If the originally provided authentication credential associated to an entity is a chain or a bag, then the authentication credential associated to that entity as stored in a Security Context (see {{sec-context}}) and to be used with Group OSCORE is just the end-entity X.509 or C509 certificate / CWT.

 ## Pairwise Keys ## {#sec-derivation-pairwise}